lewisdevelop/TextGameEngine/README.md

 ## Backstory

-I was on a discord server just looking around when I saw somebody using [Replit](replit.com) to make a text game with tk to display images.
+I was on a [Discord](https://discord.com) server just looking around when I saw somebody using [Replit](replit.com) to make a text game with tk to display images.
 (Does the whole Graphics Intergration make more sense now?)
 I thought to myself, "Is there an easier way to make a Text Game?".
-I never researched it but I wanted to try my hand at a new project and hopefully level up my skills in using library's for python.
+I never researched it but I wanted to try my hand at a new project and hopefully level up my skills and make more impressive projects in the future.
 I want to make 3 versions. one for replit (a template that opens the GUI after done.), one for GUI users, and one for CLI users.

 ### Explaination for people who don't understand the words im using